How the son of factory workers grew Pinduoduo from Zero to $100 billion in five years.

 The Ongoing Battle for the Chinese Consumer

-By March of 2020, over 630 million active buyers had made a purchase on Pinduoduo over the past year.
-The app had 488 million MAU’s, with many still accessing it solely through WeChat.
+By March of 2020, over 630 million active buyers had made a purchase on Pinduoduo in the past year.
+The app had 488 million MAU’s, with many still accessing its services solely through WeChat.